Microsoft/azure-docs.pl-pl/articles/cognitive-services/Speech-Service/includes/how-to/remote-conversation/csharp/examples.md

     // Set the property for asynchronous transcription speechConfig.SetServiceProperty("transcriptionMode", "async", ServicePropertyChannel.UriQueryParameter);

-    // Set the property for real-time plus asynchronous transcription
+    // Alternatively: set the property for real-time plus asynchronous transcription
-    //speechConfig.setServiceProperty("transcriptionMode", "RealTimeAndAsync", ServicePropertyChannel.UriQueryParameter);
+    // speechConfig.setServiceProperty("transcriptionMode", "RealTimeAndAsync", ServicePropertyChannel.UriQueryParameter);

     // Create an audio stream from a wav file or from the default microphone if you want to stream live audio from the supported devices
     // Replace with your own audio file name and Helper class which implements AudioConfig using PullAudioInputStreamCallback PullAudioInputStreamCallback wavfilePullStreamCallback = Helper.OpenWavFile("16kHz16Bits8channelsOfRecordedPCMAudio.wav");
-    // Create an audio stream format assuming the file used above is 16kHz, 16 bits and 8 channel pcm wav file AudioStreamFormat audioStreamFormat = AudioStreamFormat.GetWaveFormatPCM((long)16000, (short)16,(short)8);
+    // Create an audio stream format assuming the file used above is 16kHz, 16 bits and 8 channel pcm wav file AudioStreamFormat audioStreamFormat = AudioStreamFormat.GetWaveFormatPCM(16000, 16, 8);
     // Create an input stream
     AudioInputStream audioStream = AudioInputStream.CreatePullStream(wavfilePullStreamCallback, audioStreamFormat);

-    // pick a conversation Id that is a GUID.
-    String conversationId = Guid.NewGuid().ToString();
+    // Ensure the conversationId for a new conversation is a truly unique GUID String conversationId = Guid.NewGuid().ToString();

     // Create a Conversation
     using (var conversation = await Conversation.CreateConversationAsync(speechConfig, conversationId)) {
-        using (var conversationTranscriber = TrackSessionId(new ConversationTranscriber(AudioConfig.FromStreamInput(audioStream))))
+        using (var conversationTranscriber = new ConversationTranscriber(AudioConfig.FromStreamInput(audioStream)))
         {
             await conversationTranscriber.JoinConversationAsync(conversation);
             // Helper function to get the real time transcription results